natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Using Spatially Explicit Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to assigning a single rating to a criteria for the given influence on a habitat or stressor, the model also allows for spatially explicit criteria to be used as an input.
-These are vector layers, where each feature may contain a separate rating for that particular area.
+As an alternative to assigning a single rating to a criteria that is then applied to the whole study region, the model allows for spatially explicit criteria to be used as an input.
+Spatially explicit criteria ratings can be used for any of the exposure or consequence criteria.
+For example, the user could differtiate between areas of high and low recruitment for a particular habitat or species within the study area.
+As another example, the user may have information on spatial variation in a human activity, such as density of fish in aquaculture pens which could influence the intensity rating of this stressor.
+The spatially explicit criteria are vector layers, where each feature may contain a separate rating for that particular area.
 (See the :ref:`hra-preprocessor` section for more information how how to prepare and use spatially explicit criteria within a complete model run.)

 Guidelines for scoring data quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^